YouTransactor-SAS/mPOS-SDK-IOS/README.md

 ### 4. Prerequisites

 The `Deployment Target` of the SDK is `iOS 10.0`.
-Your Xcode project deployment target must be iOS 10.0 of later.
+Your Xcode project deployment target must be iOS 10.0 or later.

 ### 5. Installation